 Admit it.
 It’s ok.
 We’ve all done it.
-I’m talking about the dreaded New Year’s goal failure.
+I’m talking about the dreaded New Year’s resolution failure.
 You dream of success and improvement.
 Maybe you write it down or share it with friends, but every year, that resolution slowly dims and vanishes from the horizon.
 You feel defeated.
 We’ve all been there.
 No one wants to feel that way.
 We want to be successful and accomplished.

 Make your new year’s resolution specific.